Shawn Michaels: Heartbreak Kid (1992–1995)

 In September 1993, Michaels was suspended for testing positive for steroid – a charge he never admitted.
 On WWF programs, his suspension was explained by his having neglected to defend the title often enough.
 After turning down World Championship Wrestling (WCW)'s advances, Michaels returned to the WWF and made several appearances in the United States Wrestling Association (USWA) during a WWF/USWA cross-promotion.
 He returned on November 24 at Survivor Series, substituting for Jerry Lawler, who was dealing with legal issues, in a match pitting himself and three of Lawler's "Knights" against the Hart brothers, Bret, Bruce, Keith and Owen.

 In 1994, Michaels entered a rivalry with Razor Ramon, who had won the vacant Intercontinental Championship during Michaels's absence.
 Since Michaels had never been defeated in the ring for the title, he claimed to be the rightful champion and even carried around his old title belt.
 This feud culminated in a ladder match between the two on March 20 at WrestleMania X. Michaels lost the match, which featured both his and Ramon's championship belts suspended above a ladder in the ring.
 This match was voted by fans as "Match of the Year" by Pro Wrestling Illustrated.
-It also received a five-star rating from Wrestling Observer Newsletter editor Dave Meltzer, the first of nine WWF/E matches to do so.
+It also received a five-star rating from Wrestling Observer Newsletter editor Dave Meltzer.
 Over the next few months, Michaels battled various injuries and launched the Heartbreak Hotel television talk show segment, mainly shown on Superstars.